vlccek/TietoPythonLib/README.md

 - for install you have run `pip install -r requiriment.txt`
 - for regenerate documentation run `.\make.bat html` on windows or `make html` on Linux
     - before, you need to run `pip install -r requiriment-doc.txt`
+- for runing tests go to /src/tests/ and run `pythom -m unittest -v runtest`